ESPN FPI projects the remaining 2021 Rutgers Football schedule

 Football Power Index (abbreviated as FPI) is a predictive rating system developed by ESPN that measures team strength and uses it to forecast game and season results in American football.
 Each team’s FPI rating is composed of predictive offensive, defensive, and special teams value, as measured by a function of expected points added (EPA).
 That rating is the basis for FPI’s game-level and season-level projections.

-In the chart below, you can see the likelihood of Rutgers Football winning each of the reaming 10 games on the 2021 football schedule.
+In the chart below, you can see the likelihood of Rutgers Football winning each of the reaming six games on the 2021 football schedule.

 SIGN UP AND GET TKR PREMIUM FREE FOR 30 DAYS — CLICK HERE